MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-expiration.md

 When a meeting is expired, no one can join the meeting, either through the meeting join link or by phone.
 When a user tries to join the meeting through the meeting join link or by dialing in, [WHAT HAPPENS???].
 Conversations, files, whiteboards, and other content related to the meeting are retained and users can still access them.

-## What happens when you turn on and turn off meeting policy settings?
+## What happens when you turn on and turn off a meeting policy setting?

 ### Switch a meeting policy setting from on to off